 - “I have to proclaim the truth.”
 Yes, I agree wholeheartedly.
 And it starts something like John 3:16, Romans 3:23; 6:23, 5:8, 10:-9-10…

 - “I have to take a stand for righteousness.”
 We do that by lifting up Jesus.
 In our own lives, we have nothing to show.
 If we show Jesus, people will see THE STANDARD (Romans 3:10).
 Plus, we better make sure our own houses are clean.
 How we doing when it comes to bitterness, lying, greed, etc. And how does the Church currently treat divorce?

 This again is the issue with the younger generations.
 According to Josh and Sean McDowell in their book “Apologetics for a New Generation” younger Christians are growing resentful because they don’t like being perceived as homophobic and they’re frustrated because their leaders aren’t modeling how to lovingly minister to their gay friends.
 If made to choose, 9 out of 10 young Christians would pick their friends over the church.
 I’m not saying we cater or pander to Millennials, but there needs to be a greater awareness of what we’re communicating and if it’s genuine, consistent, and God-ordained or birthed out of fear and insecurity.

-It has become my personal mission to begin building a bridge, one of understanding and compassion, where we could listen to each others’ stories.
-An environment where we could get to know each other as fellow human beings, focus on our commonalities rather than our stark differences.
+It has become my personal mission to continue building a bridge, one of understanding and compassion, where we can listen to each others’ stories.
+An environment where we can get to know each other as fellow human beings, focus on our commonalities rather than our stark differences.
 And with many, the opportunity to share about Christ’s love and redemptive plan for ALL people.